BluEyedTree/ML_From_Scratch/README.md

 The goal is to have every algorithm written as clearly and concisely as possible.
 Hopefully, this will be a useful resource for novice machine learning enthusiasts!

+Each file is named after the algorithm that it contains.

 ## Usage example